5 Tricks to Make Intermittent Fasting Work Faster

 If you eat more of these foods and eat lots of greens, you'll be well on your way to getting the potassium you need to support your health.

-- You need sufficient potassium intake to support healthy insulin function.
+- You need sufficient potassium intake to support healthy Fat Storing Hormone function.

 - Most of us don't get enough potassium in our daily diets.